kedro-org/kedro-plugins/kedro-datasets/kedro_datasets/spark/README.md

 ``SparkStreamingDataSet`` loads and saves data to streaming DataFrames.
 See [Spark Structured Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) for details.

-To work with multiple streaming nodes, 2 hook are required for:
+To work with multiple streaming nodes, 2 hooks are required for:
     - Integrating Pyspark, see [Build a Kedro pipeline with PySpark](https://docs.kedro.org/en/stable/tools_integration/pyspark.html) for details
     - Running streaming query without termination unless exception